shuson/shuson.github.io/_posts/2017-08-04-minimum-url-encoding-thing.md

 ### What is the rules of URL encoding?

 URL can only be sent over the Internet using the [ASCII character-set](https://www.w3schools.com/charsets/ref_html_ascii.asp).
+Only alphanumerics [0-9a-zA-Z], the special characters "$-_.+!*'()," [not including the quotes], and reserved characters used for their reserved purposes may be used un-encoded within a URL.

 When we send URL via browser from Computer, we always input characters outside of ASCII set.
 So URL must be converted into a valid ASCII format.